 ‘B’ in the project title also stands for the verb “to be”.
 It also acts as an initial for the Italian surname ‘Benetton’.
 Customers will be able to find the Project Green B symbol on tags for Benetton products.

-Like most large companies today, Benetton Group is integrating sustainability into its business model.
+Like most large fashion brands today, Benetton is integrating green sustainability into its business model.
+This is a timely decision since the fashion industry contributes to a whopping 10% of global carbon emissions annually.
 Green B puts a spotlight on Benetton’s commitment to preserving the environment.

-Over the next few years, Benetton will pursue long-term objectives associated with Green B. These include distributing more sustainable products, increasing energy and waste efficiency of Benetton headquarters and retail stores as well as creating a supply chain that improves worker rights.
+Over the next few years, Benetton will pursue long-term objectives associated with Green B. These include distributing more sustainable products, creating a green supply chain, increasing energy and waste efficiency at Benetton headquarters and retail stores.